johnttaylor/epc/src/Ajax/Ui/README.txt

-/** @namespace Ajax::ScreenMgr
+/** @namespace Ajax::Ui

-The 'ScreenMgr' namespace is the root name for a Screen Manager.
-A Screen Manager is responsible for displaying the active screen and providing navigation between screens.
-The Screen manager is independent of the Graphic library used to actualy draw the screens.
+The 'Ui' namespace is the root name for UI components, widgets, etc. that are specific to the Ajax Application.

 */